#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

 When your plants have three or four true leaves — different from miniature seedling leaves — it's time to transplant them.
 In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply fertilizer as directed, either on top of the soil after it's planted or in the hole.
-Only apply as much as recommended, as you could burn and kill the plant instead of helping it along.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply fertilizer as directed.
+Don't apply more than recommended, as you could burn the plant and kill it instead of helping it.

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
-Mulch keeps your soil from drying out and controls weeds.
+Finish off your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch keeps your soil moist and controls weeds.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Don't miss a minute of growing season.
+Early spring is an exciting time in the world of gardening.
 Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Coventry Garden Center, online, or on our mobile app.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Coventry Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores